Athou/commafeed/README.md

 Deployment on your own server
 -----------------------------

-For storage, you can either use an embedded HSQLDB database or an external MySQL database.
+For storage, you can either use an embedded HSQLDB database or an external MySQL or PostgreSQL database.
-Support for other databases is coming soon.
 You also need maven (and a Java JDK) installed in order to build the application.

 To install maven and openjdk on Ubuntu, issue the following commands